Benefits post-divorce - What you should know

 You can really supplement your income with benefits.
 The main ones are income support, Child Tax Credit, and Working Tax Credit.
 Universal credit is replacing these benefits, and this is currently being rolled out over the UK.

 What benefits you will get will depend on where you live.
-Whilst this transition of benefits is ongoing the best thing to do is to go to your local Citizens Advice Bureau or job center and they will be able to let you know which application to make.
+Whilst this transition of benefits is ongoing the best thing to do is to go to your local Citizens Advice Bureau or job centre and they will be able to let you know which application to make.
 As a starting point and to see how much you may be entitled to, the charity Gingerbread has a useful summary of benefits.

 Schools